Arabella McKenzie: 2017–19

+2021–22

-McKenzie made her debut for the Waratahs in the 2019 Super W season.
-She was named Super W Player of the Year at the 2021 NSW Waratahs Awards.
+McKenzie was named Super W Player of the Year at the 2021 NSW Waratahs Awards.
 She contributed to the Waratahs fourth straight Super W Title in 2021, after scoring a total of 15 points in the final against the Queensland Reds.
 She was named Player of the final.

 At the end of 2021, McKenzie signed with Matatū for the inaugural season of Super Rugby Aupiki in 2022.

 McKenzie was named in Australia's squad for the 2022 Pacific Four Series in New Zealand.
 She was once again named in the Wallaroos squad for a two-test series against the Black Ferns at the Laurie O'Reilly Cup.
 She also made the team for the delayed 2022 Rugby World Cup in New Zealand.

+2023

+McKenzie made the Wallaroos side for the 2023 Pacific Four Series, and the O'Reilly Cup.

 Personal life

 McKenzie served as a care worker for What Ability, an Australian disabilities service that uses sportspeople in that role, from 2020 until leaving for New Zealand to play in the inaugural 2022 season of Super Rugby Aupiki.
 During this time, she worked with a severely autistic man near her age in Sydney, and according to a 2022 ESPN interview, now considers him and his family to be "kind of like my second family down here in Sydney", even having his name of Sammy tattooed on her.
 In that same interview, she added, "He's just taught me so much about myself.
 He doesn't know who I am or what's going on and his level of autism is pretty severe, so it's just cool to hang out with him and do fun things like go to the beach hangout, cafes, chill and he's just changed my perspective on life."